charlesdong/breakout/README.md

 Your target is to destroy all non-solid (breakable) bricks.
 Once they are all destroyed, you win.

 You also have a certain number of lives (usually 3).
 Every time you failed to catch the ball, you lose a life.
 Once all the lives are lost, you lose, and restarting the game is required if you want to continue to play.

+### Controls

+AD to move the paddle in the horizontal direction.
+Space to launch the ball.
+Escape to quit.

 ## Download